 - 1 Densities and Intensities are to be calculated in terms of gross acreage.
-Gross acreage includes the property at issue plus a share of adjacent roads and any adjacent, permanently dedicated, open lands. - 2 Usage calculations shall include all people (e.g., employees, customers/visitors, etc.) who may be on the property at any single point in time, whether indoors or outside. - 3 The total number of people permitted on a project site at any time, except for rare special events, must not exceed the indicated usage intensity times the gross acreage of the site.
-Rare special events are ones (such as an air show at an airport) for which a facility is not designed and normally not used and for which extra safety precautions can be taken as appropriate. - The uses listed here are ones that are explicitly prohibited regardless of whether they meet the intensity criteria, unless such prohibited uses, other uses will normally not be permitted in the respective safety zones because they do not meet the usage intensity criteria. - 5 All height requirements shall be assessed in feet AGL. - 6 Exceptions can be permitted for agricultural activities, roads, and automobile parking, pending FAA criteria are satisfied. - Hazards to flight include physical (e.g., tall objects), visual, and electronic forms of interference with the safety of aircraft operations.
-Any new consistency determinations for general plan amendments or zoning changes in the 5,000' WHA Perimeter will be required to analyze the potential for wildlife attractants of this nature and must incorporate reasonably feasible mitigation measures.
-See the supporting safety policies on airspace protection (Policy 3.4) for details. - 8 For the purposes of these criteria, children's schools include all grades through grade 12. - 9 Family day care homes (as defined by state law) are permitted in any location where residential development is permitted.
-Noncommercial day care centers ancillary to a place of business are permitted in Safety Zone 4 provided that the overall use of the property meets the indicated intensity criteria. - 10 NLR = Noise Level Reduction; the outside-to-inside sound level attenuation that the structure provides.
-See the supporting compatibility policy on interior noise (Policy 3.2.4) for details. - Objects up to 35 feet AGL in height are permitted; however, the Federal Aviation Administration may require marking and lighting of certain objects.
-See supporting compatibility policies on airspace protection (Policy 3.4) for details. - 12 Storage of up to 2,000 gallons is exempted. - 13 Large stadiums and similar uses should be avoided.
+Gross acreage includes the property at issue plus a share of adjacent roads and any adjacent, permanently dedicated, open lands. - Usage calculations shall include all people (e.g., employees, customers/visitors, etc.) who may be on the property at any single point in time, whether indoors or outside. - The total number of people permitted on a project site at any time, except for rare special events, must not exceed the indicated usage intensity times the gross acreage of the site.
+Rare special events are ones (such as an air show at an airport) for which a facility is not designed and normally not used and for which extra safety precautions are taken as appropriate. - 4 The uses listed here are ones that are explicitly prohibited regardless of whether they meet the intensity criteria, unless such prohibition to these explicitly prohibited uses, other uses will normally not be permitted in the respective safety zones because they do not meet the usage intensity

+- criteria.

+All height requirements shall be assessed in feet AGL.

+Hazards to flight include physical (e.g., tall objects such as meteorological towers), visual, and electronic means, as well as wildlife hazard attractants that may interfere with the safety of aircraft operations as determined by the ALUC.
+Also, see the supporting airspace protection policies for details (Section 5.4).

+For the purposes of these criteria, children's schools include all grades through grade 12.

+The purposes of these criteria, children's schools include all grades through grade 12. - Family day care homes (as defined by state law) are permitted in any location where residential development is permitted.
+Noncommercial day care centers ancillary to a place of business are permitted in Safety Zone 4 provided that the overall use of the property meets the indicated intensity criteria.

+9 Objects up to 35 feet AGL in height are permitted; however, the Federal Aviation Administration may require marking and lighting of certain objects.
+See supporting compatibility policies on airspace protection (Section 3.4) for details.